dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     * "voicemail-no-message" - a call or connection was made, the voicemail system answered, but no message was left

     Note: if a message was left with the voicemail system this is no longer an "incomplete" type dialog, it is a "recording" type and the conversation SHOULD be included in the Dialog Content.

+### party_history Objects Array

+Participants in a dialog may not all join and leave at the same time.
+To support the capturing of the information when parties join, drop, go on hold or mute and unmute, the party_history array may be added to the Dialog Object.

+* party_history: "Party_History[]" (optional)

+#### Party_History Object

+The Party_History Object contains the following parameters:

+* party: "UnsignedInt"

+    The index of the party for this event.

+* event: "String"

+    The string token for the event which MUST be one of the following:

+    * "join" - when the party joins the dialog

+    * "drop" - when the party drops out of the dialog

+    * "hold" - when the party is put on hold

+    * "unhold" - when the part is taken off hold

+    * "mute" - when the party is muted

+    * "unmute" - when the part is taken off mute

+* time: "Date"

 ### Dialog Transfer